jazzfan2/crypto/README.md

 # Name: crypto.py
-crypto.sh - An interactive program that proposes solutions for cryptogram- or crosswords problems.
+crypto.py - An interactive program that proposes solutions for cryptogram- or crosswords problems.

 # Description:
 crypto.py finds all the possible words that fit the known and unknown cryptogram- or crosswords characters given.
 Perequisite is presence on the system at the following locations of Dutch and British-English word lists in flat text format: